 Sublimate is a comedy/sci-fi/horror about a man that builds a machine that kills people with sound.
 Underlying that is the idea of someone searching for recognition, which to some degree is something we can all relate to, even in spite of the main character’s desperate methods.
 The film also taps into deeper ideas and themes about fake friendships, obsession, manipulation, broken dreams, and desperation for success.
 Although it’s darkly comic and filled with weird characters and situations at its heart it poses a simple, and increasingly topical question: How far will someone go for success?

 Where did you get such a crazy idea?

 Roger is obsessed with the Biggles film from 1986 where the Nazi’s have a sound weapon that melts Tommies and many people say his techno ‘music’ is unpleasant to listen to, plus he was reading Iain M. Banks’ Culture novels where whole civilisations ‘Sublime’ he put these concepts together and came up with the basic idea of a man killing people with sound whilst trying to improve the human race.
-After a drunken conversation in the pub he ended up doing a short version for the 2015 Sci-fi London 48 Hour Challenge.
-He knew he didn’t have the resources to compete with the high-end entries, so went the other way entirely and made it defiantly lo-fi, grungy and grimy.
+After a drunken conversation in the pub the team ended up doing a short version for the 2015 Sci-fi London 48 Hour Challenge.
+They knew they didn’t have the resources to compete with the high-end entries, so went the other way entirely and made it defiantly lo-fi, grungy and nihilistic.
 It got a good reaction and when John suggested there was a feature in it, everyone thought he was insane.
-But he went with it, wrote a very loose one paragraph treatment based around a (pretend) friendship and Roger took the idea from there and literally made the feature single handed.
+But he stuck with it, wrote a treatment that was basically a comedy about friendship and Roger added science, horror and nihilism.

 Why did you appear in Sublimate yourselves?